 So you’ve left your previous smartphone behind and put down the money to get a brand new Samsung Galaxy Note 7.
 It certainly no small investment, but being one of the most advanced phones out there, it would be fair to assume that most of its major issues have probably been dealt with at this point, right?

 Call or visit the place you bought the Note 7 from, whether it’s a carrier store or an online retailer, or you can call 1-800-SAMSUNG to initiate the recall process for your device.
-You’ll then have two options — the first is to exchange your current Note 7 for a new one, which will arrive as early as next week.
-The second option is to opt for a Galaxy S7 Edge or S7 and replace any other Note 7 accessories you have — you’ll be refunded the price difference between devices.
+You’ll then have the option to opt for a Galaxy S7 Edge or S7 and replace any other Note 7 accessories you have — you’ll be refunded the price difference between devices.

 As a token of gratitude, the company is providing a $25 gift card when you use the exchange program.
 You can read more about the recall here.